Skip to main content

 Increasing your state pension entitlement

 Your state pension is based on your National Insurance record when you reach your state pension age.
-It is possible to boost your National Insurance record through making voluntary contributions.
+It is possible to boost the number of qualifying years on your National Insurance record through making voluntary contributions.

 Number of qualifying years needed

 The number of qualifying years you need depends upon when you reach pension age.
 This page only looks in detail at the new state pension.
-You usually need to have paid (treated as paid) or been credited with 35 years of National Insurance contributions in order to qualify for a full new state pension.
+You usually need to have 35 qualifying years on your National Insurance record in order to qualify for a full new state pension.

-You will usually need at least 10 qualifying years of National Insurance contributions or credits to qualify for any state pension.
+You will usually need at least 10 qualifying years on your National Insurance record to qualify for any state pension.
 If you do not have 10 qualifying years in the UK but you have made social security contributions in another EEA member state or Switzerland over the course of your working life, or a country with which the UK has a bilateral social security agreement, your periods of overseas contributions can help you satisfy this condition.

 This is called the aggregation principle (see our International section for more information).
 This essentially allows you to consider periods of overseas social security contributions where necessary, in order to meet the minimum UK requirements to qualify.